 Harriet Cutlock (1840-1915) and William Bishop Cullum (1839-1901) were both tailors.

-William Bishop Cullum was born before his parents married, and has a tale around his name (info courtesy of Nathan Caine).
-His mother was Tabitha Culham* (b about 1819 Wacton), father William Bishop (b about 1819 Blofield).
-He was christened William Bishop Culham, but was registered as William Bishop Bishop!
-Presumably known as plain William Bishop in his early life, by 1861 he had adopted the surname of Cullum, accidentally or otherwise mis-spelling his mother’s maiden name.
-So we can be reasonably sure that this branch of Cullum is not connected with any other by that name *.
+William Bishop Cullum was born before his parents married, and has a tale around his name.
+His mother was Tabitha Cullum (baptised in Wacton 5th Jan 1817, mother Rebecca), father William Bishop (b about 1819 Blofield).
+He was christened William Bishop, but birth registration appears as William Bishop Bishop!
+Presumably known as plain William Bishop in his early life, by 1861 he had adopted the surname of Cullum.

 It would be great to hear from anyone related in some way to anybody mentioned here.